 PowerHouse is exclusive to PowerPod Power Meters with Bluetooth SMART functionality.
 (The app will not function with an ANT+ only PowerPod or with any other power meter.)
 It also requires an iPhone 5 or higher.
 An Android version is expected to be released around May 1, 2017.

-The PowerPod PowerHouse Bike app is free to download, as is the initial FTP test and the first workout of each training plan.
+The PowerPod PowerHouse Bike app is free to download, as is the initial FTP test and three workouts for each training plan.
 If you decide you would like to access all of the workouts within a training plan, the cost is $9.99.
 Again, each plan has between 30-70 workouts and you can repeat these workouts as many times as you like.
 So, you’re looking at about $0.20 per workout on average…not too bad.

 If you are new to power, we strongly recommend giving PowerHouse a try.
 Assuming you stick to the plan and follow the workouts, we can guarantee improvements in fitness.
 We also recommend PowerHouse to experienced power meter users.
 It eliminates the complicated training spreadsheets, bike computer programming and guesswork.
 For only $325 for a PowerPod with Bluetooth SMART plus $9.99 for PowerHouse, you can take your fitness to the next level.
 And that’s not hype.
 It’s just fundamental, well-structured, power-based training.